sam-berry/concurrency-concepts/README.md

-# Recent Order Service
+# Concurrency Concepts

-A simple multithreaded Spring Boot application for keeping track of recent orders.
+A repository for practicing and learning concurrency.